JenniferFuBook/vite-dev-tool/README.md

-This is a Chrome browser extension that serves the UI Vite app from your local machine while you're browsing a cloud deployment.
+This is a Chrome browser extension that serves the UI of Vite app from your local machine while you're browsing a cloud deployment.

 To get started, go to chrome://extensions on your Chrome browser.
 Turn on the Developer Mode switch